 Market Report - Us Close

-US stocks turned in a mixed performance on Friday as the cooling of trade tensions between the US and China where offset by some weaker-than-expected consumer confidence data.
+Wall Street stocks turned in a mixed performance on Tuesday as signs of potential progress in trade talks between the US and China where offset by some weaker-than-expected consumer confidence data.